 Sacraments - children develop a deeper understanding of each of the seven sacraments within the Catholic Church.

 Prayer, Saints and Feasts - explores our relationship with God and how we celebrate our Saints.
-This is covered in Novemebr when we celebrate Our Saints and All Souls and again in the Summer term.
+This is covered in November when we celebrate Our Saints and All Souls.

 Advent: Looks at the season of Advent and how we prepare for Jesus' birth.